Lipen/discrete-math-course/typst/hw3.typ

 #block(sticky: true)[*Part (d): Analysis and Limitations*]

-+ Compute the size reduction: how many fewer literals does your minimal DNF use compared to the full minterm expansion?
++ How many fewer literals does your minimal DNF use compared to full minterm expansion?
-+ Compare minimal forms: which representation is more compact for your function --- DNF or CNF?
++ Which is more compact for your function: DNF or CNF?
+Why?
-  Explain why one might be smaller based on the number of 1s vs 0s in the truth table.
-+ Scalability analysis: K-maps rely on visual pattern recognition in 2D grids.
-  Explain why they become impractical beyond 5-6 variables.
-  What is the size of a 6-variable K-map?
++ What is the size of a 6-variable K-map?
+  Why do K-maps become impractical beyond 5-6 variables?
   How would you visualize a 7-variable function?